-The District of Wells is positioning the Wells and its local businesses to continually take greater advantage of the tourism traffic that flows through the community to the Barkerville Historic Town each year.
-At the same time, Well is focusing on becoming an arts and culture tourist destination by using their world-class music festival as a key anchor to develop the community's season tourism industry.
+The District of Wells is positioning the area and its local businesses to continually take greater advantage of the tourism traffic that flows through the community to the Barkerville Historic Town each year.
+At the same time, Wells is focusing on becoming an arts and culture tourist destination by using their world-class music festival as a key anchor to develop the community’s season tourism industry.
 To directly support these efforts, the District of Wells relocated and upgraded their Visitor Information Centre in 2006 to be situated at the entrance of the community.
 This relocation, along with improved street signage, now allows Wells to attract visitors well in excess of the five percent of Barkerville traffic that was diverted previous to the this investment in community infrastructure.

 This project consists of the development of new tourism infrastructure including an improved festival site and area lighting that increases attendance to the annual ArtsWells Festival on the August long weekend.
 Wells has improved street signage directing tourists to local gallery and tourism businesses, improved the visual appearance of historical buildings, and developed a walking tour brochure that showcases the history of Wells and helps bring tourists into the local businesses in the community’s small downtown district.

 Under this project, unused areas of the Wells/Barkerville community school have been converted into a multi-purpose facility including a Community Recreation Centre, a 2010 Live Site, and studio rental space.